top of page

 Anita Bryant

 In 1977, Dade County, Florida, issued an ordinance to protect people from discrimination in housing, employment, and other services based on sexual orientation.
-The same year, Anita Bryant started an to repeal the new anti-discrimination ordinance.
-Anita Bryant was a singer, pageant contestant, and spokeswoman for Florida orange juice.
-She founded the “Save Our Children” organization in 1977.
+The same year, Anita Bryant, celebrity singer and spokeswoman for Florida orange juice, started a movement to repeal the new anti-discrimination ordinance.

-Save Our Children was the first organized group to actively fight against the LGBTQ+ community and rights movement.
-The organization was formed in opposition to the anti-discrimination ordinance.
-Anita Bryant and the Save Our Children's group spread homophobic claims that “homosexuals” were corrupt and recruited youth.
+Formed in opposition to the anti-discrimination ordinance, Save Our Children was the first organized group to actively fight against the LGBTQ+ rights movement.
+Headed by Bryant, the group spread claims that “homosexuals” were corrupt and recruited youth.
 The goal was to deceive voters into believing homosexuality was dangerous.

 The Humans Under Attack Committee (HUAC) was formed to protest against Bryant’s discriminatory and homophobic rhetoric.
 The HUAC urged consumers to boycott all Florida orange juice products in defense of civil rights.
-Discussions of LGBT political rights made headlines, and word of the boycott spread nationwide.
-Gay bars were no longer serving orange juice, and consequently, screwdriver cocktails.
+Discussions of LGBTQ+ political rights made headlines, and word of the boycott spread nationwide.
+Gay bars were no longer serving orange juice and, consequently, screwdriver cocktails.
 Instead, the bars served the “Anita Bryant” cocktail, a mix of vodka and apple juice.

 The Briggs Initiative